ansiwen/ptrguard/README.md

 to memory allocated by the Go runtime) with the `Pin()` function, so that the pointer will not be touched by the garbage collector until the `Release()` method has been called on the returned value.
-Therefore the pinned Go pointer can either be directly stored in C memory with the Poke() method, or is allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
-In the second case you might need the `NoCgoCheck()` method to call the C function in a context, where the cgocheck debug feature disabled, because PtrGuard doesn't have a way so far to tell cgocheck, that certain pointers are pinned.
+Therefore the pinned Go pointer can either be directly stored in C memory with the `Poke()` method, or is allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
+In the second case you might need the `NoCgoCheck()` method to call the C function in a context, where the cgocheck debug feature is disabled, because PtrGuard doesn't have a way so far to tell cgocheck, that certain pointers are pinned.

 ## Example
 Let's say we want to use a C API that uses [vectored